applefritter-inc/appleboot/README.md

 ## developer information

 ### how to build
-*ensure you have at least 20gib free space*
+*ensure you have at least 20gib free space on your build machine*

 1. install the dependencies, which are: `cpio realpath mkfs.ext4 fdisk debootstrap findmnt wget git make`
 2. clone the repository and enter it with